Kigali

 Kigali grew slowly during the following decades.
 It was not initially directly affected by the Rwandan Civil War between government forces and the rebel Rwandan Patriotic Front (RPF), which began in 1990.
 However, in April 1994 Rwanda's President Juvénal Habyarimana was killed when his aircraft was shot down near Kigali.
-His death was followed by the Rwandan genocide against Tutsi, which killed over 500,000 Tutsi.
+His death was followed by the Rwandan genocide, which killed over 500,000 Tutsi.
 The RPF resumed fighting, ending a cease-fire of more than a year.
 They gradually took control of most of the country and seized Kigali on 4 July 1994.
 Post-genocide Kigali has experienced rapid population growth, with much of the city rebuilt.

 The city of Kigali is one of the five provinces of Rwanda, with boundaries set in 2006.
 It is divided into three districts—Gasabo, Kicukiro, and Nyarugenge—which historically had control of significant areas of local governance.
 Reforms in January 2020 transferred much of the districts' power to the city-wide council.
 The city also hosts the main residence and offices of the president of Rwanda and most government ministries.
 The largest contributor to Kigali's gross domestic product is the service sector, but a significant proportion of the population works in agriculture including small-scale subsistence farming.
 Attracting international visitors is a priority for city authorities, including leisure tourism, conferences and exhibitions.